-Minor Changes to Strategy Lead to Major Success!
+Minor Changes to Strategy Lead to Major Success for Free Library of Philadelphia!

 The integrated Year-End Match email campaign is historically the strongest performing digital campaign of the fiscal year.
 In FY15 the strategy became more robust with an additional email and lightbox added.
 New creative and improved strategy resulted in revenue increasing year-over-year by $16,000.
 We needed to keep the momentum going.